Problem: We want you to train our volunteers, too!

 Each year you offer to face paint gratis at the fundraiser for your daughter’s school, but you’ve found the event increasingly stressful.
 You usually provide your own equipment and expertise at no cost, but this year you’re having second thoughts, because the organizers for the event mentioned they expect you to not only face paint, but to train a team of adults and equip them with paints, brushes, and other equipment they need.

 You’re taken off guard by their decision.
 Your professional equipment is expensive, and you never make it available for volunteers.
 The organizers are unhappy when you balk, but you’re equally frustrated that they don’t seem to respect you as a trained professional.
 Since you’re working for free and weren’t actually hired, you’re also a bit irritated that comments have filtered back to you that a few organizers are implying you were hired (implying you’re being paid) but aren’t doing your job by building a team for the face painting.

 The root of this problem is a breakdown in expectations which will require diplomatic communication to clear up.
 While most clients do understand face painters are professional artists who have invested years of time and money in their businesses, there are clients who, for one reason or another, at first view face painting as a simple kids’ entertainment which does not require special training or expensive equipment.
 While it’s possibly they don’t think of face painting as a viable profession, it’s equally possible that they feel the fundraiser should be a time of all the parents uniting to do what they can to raise funds, so in refusing to train and equip an entire team (not understanding the cost and time involved) they view you as not joining them in an important cause.

 Your kit is professional equipment, and under no circumstances is anyone else allowed to use it or remove supplies from it.
 The cost of a professional face painter’s kit can range from around $300 to $1000 or so, depending what they carry with them for events.
 Just as you provide your own equipment, volunteers must provide their own professional face paints in order to provide face painting.

 When I began face painting, I already had a Bachelor’s degree in art as well as years under my belt as a graphic designer and professional artist, but my first face painting efforts were (let’s just be honest) awful.
 Since face painting is also about how you make the child in the chair feel, emphasize this for the volunteers.
 They might not have perfect execution of designs, but they can still make the child feel special while they are working on him or her.

 Volunteers must commit to not using acrylic paints, low quality face paints, or craft glitter (extremely dangerous) for the event.
 They must also commit to following good hygiene practices.
 You don’t want to be sued because someone else didn’t use safe materials or good hygiene.

 The volunteers must commit to following a well-child policy, which means no children with any kind of communicable disease or skin condition will be painted.

-Personally, I don’t mind having volunteers work in conjunction with me at events as long as they’re using good quality face paints, but you should check in with your insurance company if you feel this might be cause a problem with your own coverage.
+Personally, I don’t mind having volunteers work with me at events as long as they’re using good quality face paints, but you should check in with your insurance company if you feel this might be cause a problem with your own coverage.
 Multiple face painters often work large events together, but they’re usually all carrying insurance.

 While education of the client is important, on your part, you need to look, dress, and act like a professional performer and businessperson.
 Your correspondence, even for your school’s free event, should be professional.
 You should create an event contract which clearly outlines your responsibilities in performing at the event, even if you’re painting for free.
 Your kit should look professional and be kept as clean and orderly as possible during events.
 You should make sure you use adequate hygiene practices while you work.
 You do not want to give the client a reason to believe that you aren’t truly professional because you dressed in a t-shirt and jeans, had a sloppy kit, or were ill-prepared.
 There is a direct correlation in they way you are perceived by a client to how you are treated by a client.